cmkobel/CompareM2/README.md

 ##### A bit more advanced controls

-  - Execute all jobs up until (including) a specific job in the job graph:
+  - Execute all jobs until (including) a specific job in the job graph:

     `assemblycomparator2 --until mlst`